DGopalan98/Mflowgen-Compiler-Flow/README.md

 - dc

-#Step Descriptions
+# Step Descriptions
 ## Setup
 Specify all the paths that will be accessed throughout the flow.
-This creates a `flow_setup.sh` file which is accessed by the other steps of the design
+The user edits the `setup/inputs/flow_setup.sh` file to specify the correct paths and set the `app_name`.
+The setup step copies this file into the build directory for other steps to access.

 ## hal_to_hw

+## PE_gen